 Where do my kids go?

-Children (masks required) are invited to attend “Kids Church” with their teacher and assistant (masked, vaccinated and background-checked) in the Elliot Room next to the Sanctuary after the Kids Moment with Pastor Sue during worship.
+Children are invited to attend “Kids Church” with their teacher and assistant (masked, vaccinated and background-checked) in the Elliot Room next to the Sanctuary after the Kids Moment with the Pastor during worship.
 Or they may stay in worship with their families and use their “Worship Bag” to engage with the service.

 What kind of music will I hear?

 Music is a central part of our life together – something that brings us joy, that draws us together, that we take seriously (and do well), and through which we are offered a glimpse of God.
 We offer a mix of traditional hymns, contemporary songs from around the world in both congregational singing and choral anthems.
 Our talented Music Director & Organist and Choir sing “Anthems”, “Sung Prayer Responses” and “Choral Benedictions” during worship and supports our singing of hymns and other songs as well as many soloists who perform music and sing.
 Our Handbell Choir, led by Lynn Carver, rings for us throughout the year.

 Yes, the Sanctuary, Parish House and bathrooms are accessible and we also have pew cuts in our Sanctuary to allow for those in wheelchairs to be fully engaged in worship.
 We provide support and opportunities that allow persons with special needs to be fully engaged in the life of our church and programs.
 We’d love to talk with you to learn more about how we can meet your specific needs.

 What should I wear?